 AMOUNT OF CHILD CARE ASSISTANCE

-The amount of child care assistance you get is based on a number of things like, your income, the cost of child care, and the number of hours you spend working, in school, or participating in approved activities.
+The amount of child care assistance you get is based on a number of things like, your income, and the number of hours you spend working, in school, or participating in approved activities.
 The amount of assistance also varies by location in the State, and the type of provider your prefer for your children.
 Only a certain amount of the cost of child care can by covered by the Idaho Child Care Program.
 Most parents will have to pay for a portion of their child care costs - a co-pay as well as any amounts charged by the child care provider that exceeds the program limit.

 If you want more information about the Idaho Child Care Program, check out the Child Care Frequently Asked Questions.
 If you cannot find the information you're looking for, or you need information or forms in a different format than provided on our web site, please do not hesitate to contact us.